5bentz/linux-asus-t100/T100TA_guide.md

   * In this example, it is `mmcblk2p1`
   * If you are unsure, check its size with `lsblk`, it should be about 100M.
 - `mount /dev/mmcblk2p1 /target/boot/efi`
-- Then, we have to mount some filesystems before chrooting:
+- Then, we have to mount some other filesystems before chrooting:
 ```
 for dir in /dev /dev/pts /proc /run /sys;
   do mount --bind "$dir" /target/"$dir";